ssatguru/BabylonJS-EditControl-Samples/sample-amd/Readme.md

 * requirejs
 * pepjs  - A polyfill to provide pointer support on old browser.
 * babylonjs
-* earcut - EditControl uses the babylon class "PolygonMeshBuilder" which needs earcut.
 * babylonjs-editcontrol

 ## Run